gpalumbo/LogisticsCombinator/docs/module_responsibility_matrix.md

 - Platform enumeration

 **DOES NOT OWN:**
-- Receiver-specific logic (that's scripts/receiver_combinator)
+- Entity-specific logic (that's entity scripts)
-- Signal transmission (that's scripts/network_manager)
 - Global platform state storage (that's scripts/globals)
 - Entity validation beyond platform checks

 **Decision Criteria:**
 - ✅ "Is this a query about platforms or space locations?" → platform_utils
 - ✅ "Does this determine platform state without side effects?" → platform_utils
-- ❌ "Does this act on platform state (send signals, update entities)?" → scripts/network_manager
+- ❌ "Does this act on platform state (send signals, update entities)?" → entity scripts
 - ❌ "Does this store platform data?" → scripts/globals

 **Examples:**